swapnilk30/java-developer-notes/02_CollectionFramework.md

 |1.|1.|
 |1.|1.|

-### What is the difference between Collection and Collections.
-- Collection is an **interface** which can be used to represent a group of individual objects as a single entity.
-- Collections is an utility **class** present in **java.util** package to define several utility methods (like sorting )for Collection objects.

 ## What is the difference between Iterator and ListIterator in java.
 ## Comparable vs Comparator with Example.

 ## Concurrent Collections

+## Collection Framework
+- It defines several classes and interface which can be used as objects as single entity.

+## What is the difference between Collection and Collections.
+- Collection is an **interface** which can be used to represent a group of individual objects as a single entity.
+- Collections is an utility **class** present in **java.util** package to define several utility methods (like sorting )for Collection objects.

+## There are 9 key interfaces of collection framework.
+1. Collection
+2. List
+3. Set
+4. SortedSet
+5. NavigableSet
+6. Queue
+7. Map
+8. SortedMap
+9. NavigableMap

+# Map